keboola/connection-docs/components/data-apps/oidc/okta/index.md

 Follow these steps to create a new OAuth 2.0 client ID in Okta:

 - Go to the Okta Admin Console.
-- Click the **Applications** section and then again on the **Applications**.
+- Click **Applications** and then click **Applications** again.
 - Click **Create App Integration**.
 - Select **OIDC - OpenID Connect** as the sign-in method.
 - Choose **Web application** as the application type.
-- Give your wep app integration a name, for example, "Streamlit OIDC Demo".
+- Give your web app integration a name, for example, "Streamlit OIDC Demo".
-- You do not know your sign-in redirect URI yet; first, you will need to create a data app in Keboola.
+- You do not have your sign-in redirect URI yet; you'll need to create a data app in Keboola first.
 - Click **Save** to finish.

 ## Step 2: Configure Your Data App in Keboola